zuckung/endless-sky-plugins/README.md

 Deposit and withdraw from your bank account (4% interest p.a.)<br>

-Deposit and withdraw from your family trust, accessible by all your pilots<br>
+Deposit and withdraw from your family trust, accessible by all your pilots(0% p.a.)<br>

+Stock trading(10 stocks, quarterly dividend payout of 3% (12% p.a. of changing values))<br>

 Sell investments at 10% conversion rate<br>